wongd-hub/obsidian-vault/computer-science/C.md

 - Note also that CS50 has its own [C library](https://github.com/cs50/libcs50/releases) which implements a range of functions that ask the user for an input and return their answer. e.g.
     - `get_string("What is your name? ")`
     - `get_int("What is your age? ")`

+- We can also allow C programs to take [[Command Line Arguments for C | command line arguments]]
 # Compiling and running scripts

 - The lecturer is using the `code` command to both create an empty text file and open it in VS Code at the same time.